 Doug Joiner passed away peacefully on the 8th September.

-There will be a tribute to his life on Saturday 25th October.
+We held a tribute to his life in Childer Wood on Saturday 25th October.

 the details here.

 The death of Doug Joiner leaves a huge hole in the worlds of both horse

 Doug was involved with the British Horse Loggers from its original formation

 in the early 1990s, and became Chair of the BHL Committee in 2000, when